Tkinter Grid Again if Object Is Redefined

 https://blog.tecladocode.com/side-values-in-tkinters-pack-geometry-manager/

-Why should we care virtually grid?
+Why should we care virtually grid

-As I just mentioned, we've already dedicated ii posts to a different geometry manager called pack, so why do we need another 1?
+As I just mentioned, we've already dedicated ii posts to a different geometry manager called pack

-That's really a really good question, and equally it turns out grid is a much newer add-on to Tk than pack, and was introduced to overcome some of the shortcomings of the pack geometry manager.
+geometry manager.
 It's now been a staple in Tk for ii decades, then it must be doing something correct!

-As I mentioned in the first postal service on pack, complex interfaces rapidly go overwhelming when using the pack geometry manager, because it can become difficult to mentally go along track of how the various widgets in a given container collaborate.
+geometry manager, because it can become difficult to mentally go along track of how the various widgets in a given container collaborate.
 There are a lot of moving parts, and a lot of pieces of configuration to keep track of.

-grid is a lot more hands on than pack, then we have to rely less on Tkinter automatically negotiating an acceptable layout for all of the relevant widgets.
-With grid, nosotros instead ascertain a ii-dimensional table structure, and nosotros tell widgets to occupy certain cells withing that tabular array.
+, nosotros instead ascertain a ii-dimensional table structure, and nosotros tell widgets to occupy certain cells withing that tabular array.
 This makes information technology a lot easier to reason nearly widget placement in more elaborate interfaces.

-A minor downside is that we by and large have to specify more information up front, so pack and its very succinct layout definitions is nonetheless nifty for simpler interfaces.
+A minor downside is that we by and large have to specify more information up front, so pack

-Without further ado, let's kickoff looking at how to work with grid to position our widgets.
+Without further ado, let's kickoff looking at how to work with grid

 Defining the grid

-The commencement step when using grid is oftentimes to ascertain the nature of the actual filigree: the 2-dimensional table we'll use to position widgets.
+is oftentimes to ascertain the nature of the actual filigree: the 2-dimensional table we'll use to position widgets.

-The configuration for the grid is done in a parent container, rather than on the grid aligned widgets themselves.
+aligned widgets themselves.
 This makes a lot of sense, because the configuration nosotros ascertain here is common to all of those widgets.
 All the widgets need to worry nearly is where they sit down within this table.

 Defining a grid is not strictly necessary, and if nosotros don't supply one, Tkinter volition infer a table structure from the configuration we supply to the child widgets.
 More on this in a little bit.

-We have 2 methods available to us for defining the layout of the grid: columnconfigure and rowconfigure.
+We have 2 methods available to us for defining the layout of the grid: columnconfigure

 They both have the same parameters, but as the names imply, they control different dimensions of the grid.

-About of the time, you're going to specify two pieces of configuration for columnconfigure and rowconfigure: the columns or rows yous're configuring, and the weights of those columns or rows.
+About of the time, you're going to specify two pieces of configuration for columnconfigure

-The weight of a row or cavalcade determines how much of the available space a row or column should occupy relative to the other rows or columns.
-For example, a column with a weight of 2 will exist twice equally wide equally a column with aweight of 1, assuming there's space for the widgets to fit.
+of a row or cavalcade determines how much of the available space a row or column should occupy relative to the other rows or columns.
+For example, a column with a weight

 In code, we might define two columns like this, where the container for our widgets is the root container: